ChenS0407/test/tutorials/scene/Manage-large-pipelines.md

 In the middle and later stages of game operation, a large project may have dozens or even hundreds of pipelines, which is a great burden for development, operation and maintenance search and maintenance.

-## Blue Shield advantage
+## BKCI advantage

-Developers can use the Blue Shield tagging function to label by environment, product category, etc., so that the number of individual categories is much smaller.
-At the same time, the filter function of Blue Shield can be used to achieve accurate positioning.
+Developers can use the BKCI tagging function to label by environment, product category, etc., so that the number of individual categories is much smaller.
+At the same time, the filter function of BKCI can be used to achieve accurate positioning.

 ## solution